icebreakerone/perseus-demo-energy/README.md

 You will need to create a "certs" directory in the root of the project, and move the generated certificates into it.

+### Using client certificates

+Most of the endpoints require a client certificate to be presented.
+As the directory service is not yet available, the contents of the certificate will not be checked with an external, so any valid certificate will be acceptable.
+The certificate **is** used to confirm identity, so the same one must be presented in all requests.

 ## Running the local docker environment

 The included docker compose file will bring up both APIs.
 It uses nginx to proxy requests to uvicorn, with nginx configuration to pass through client certificates to the backend, using the same header as used by AWS ALB (`x-amzn-mtls-clientcert`).